Bit1 Competition

 - Video of the game's core loop

 Here you find Game Design Canvas pdf or docx, that contains guide for how to fill it.
-You can edit game canvas right there and then save your edited version of that pdf on your computer.
+You can edit the game canvas right there, and then save your edited version as a PDF on your computer.
 Then add it to your application.

-Video of your core loop should be 1 minute long and locate somewhere where we can download it.
-Leave link to that in the application form.
-This can be updated to newer version by contacting organizer.
+Video of your core loop should be 1 minute long (no longer!) and locate somewhere where we can download it (no Youtube links!).
+Leave the link in the application form.
+The core loop video can be updated to a newer version by contacting the organizer.
+The core loop video can also be a more polished game trailer, as long as the basic core loop is clearly shown.

 The games approved to compete can be on any platform, either single or multiplayer.
 In most cases, during the PreBits or the Bit1 Finals, the organizer will guarantee equipment for PC games on the spot, but unfortunately not for mobile and VR-games.
 (Always check!)
 Teams must bring their own equipment for these types of games.

-To get you into the mood, here is the top 11 games from the Finals in 2023!
+To get you into the mood, here are the top 7 games from the Bit1 Finale in 2025!

 For PreBit organizers: How to set up a PreBit?